 Data_type Name_of_Variable = Value;

-Note: The Data_type and Name_of_Variable are compulsory during declare a variable, but the Value is optional because, in java, we can first declare the variable, and later on, as per the requirement, we can assign the value to that variable.
+Note: The Data_type and Name_of_Variable are compulsory while declaring a variable, but the Value is optional because, in Java, we can first declare the variable, and later on, as per the requirement, we can assign the value to that variable.

-Let’s Check the below program to understand how we can declare variables and also assign values to those variables later.
+Check the program below to understand how we can declare variables and assign values to those variables later <.

 Java Variable Types